How (and why) I went from Pantser to Plotter: A writer's Journey...

 So, three books in.
 What have I discovered?
 I'm a Plotter.
 No doubt about it now.
 My reasons?

-1. The most important one.
-I see pantsing and plotting as being more similar than many people think.
+The most important one: I see pantsing and plotting as being more similar than many people think.
 They're both methods of coming up with a 'story'.
 When you plot - you do it in note form.
-What you pants - you write it as prose as you go.
+When you pants - you write it as prose as you go.
 For me, if there's an equal chance that you won't achieve a satisfactory 'story' with both methods - then why bother writing it all out?
-It seems to me quite a risk.
-When you work in note form, and you can't get the 'story' to 'work', then you've lost time, a lot of creative energy, but no more or less than you would have expended had you pantsed it.
-But you haven't written 50,000 words, with the prospect of having to delete/rewrite 30,000 of them.
+It seems quite a risk.
+When you work in note form, and you can't get the 'story' to 'work', then you've lost time, a lot of creative energy, but much less than you would have expended had you pantsed it.
+You haven't written 50,000 words, with the prospect of having to delete/rewrite 30,000 of them.

-2. The second reason I'm now committed to plotting is the freedom it gives me.
+The second reason I'm now committed to plotting is the freedom it gives me.
 Once I have my plot, my 'story', I can write it with confidence.
-I can concentrate on the prose, the voices, the style, the dialogue, because I know none of it is going to be wasted.
+I can concentrate on the prose, the voices, the style, the dialogue (because I know it's unlikely any of it is going to be wasted) rather than worrying about where it's all going and can I tie it all together...
+That bit was done during the plotting stage.

-It's been a long journey - three books, 260,000 words, five years.
+It's been a long journey - three books, 260,000 words, four years.
 But I feel I now have a tried and trusted method that works - for me.